ChrisUmeki/Caml-flage/design.md

 Because we have many records and record lists that are used to store data, we will be unit testing all the functions that change the records to make sure data is being stored correctly.
 Module tests will be written for each of the module listed above.
 In addition, we will be testing the server requests to ensure that data is being processed correctly and that the webpage functions the way we want.
 These tests will be more interactive instead of in modules and unit testing.

 Depending on how we split up the modules and coding, each person will be responsible for unit testing their own modules since they’ll be most familiar with how their code should function (this mostly includes the functions that will not be in the .mli).
 Once we begin implementing the front end portion of the project, everybody is responsible for testing the interactive elements on the webpage.

+## Testing functions in .ml files

+We added unit tests for functions in post.ml and comment.ml that create posts and comments given corresponding arguments, functions that get the id, score, title, children, tags and timestamp (for posts only), add replies, and calculate the hot score assigned to each post for sorting purposes.
+We also created json values to test the functions that extract post and comment data to json.
+In addition, we tested tag.ml functions that create tags, access tag name and the list of posts associated with a tag.

 ## Division of Labor